Keyboard shortcuts

 model_kindenumyesbalanced | multiconductor; authoritative

-modelobjectyes{kind, <kind>_network}; follows the Rust model payload
+modelobjectyes{kind, <kind>_network}; the serialized Rust model JSON

 originobjectyestagged by kind: in_memory | file | folder | binary_file | derived | composite